 You've probably heard of Lyme disease.
-It's often associated with heavily wooded or grassy areas where mice and deer live.
-Lyme disease is most common in the northeastern United States and the Pacific Northwest, as well as the northern midwestern states.
+It's most common in the northeastern United States, the Pacific Northwest, and the northern midwestern states.

-Sound gross?
-Maybe.
-But you can be sure that you won't witness this process: It's very hard to see the ticks themselves.
-Immature ticks, or nymphs, are about the size of a poppy seed.
+You probably won't see it happening.
+Deer ticks are tiny, so it's very hard to see them.
+Immature ticks (called "nymphs") are about the size of a poppy seed.
 Adult ticks are about the size of a sesame seed.

-Because the ticks are hard to find, it helps to be aware of the symptoms of Lyme disease.
 It's easy to overlook a tick bite.
 Many people who get Lyme disease don't remember being bitten.
-The good news is that most tick bites don't result in Lyme disease.
+The good news is that most tick bites don't lead to Lyme disease.
+But it still helps to know the signs of Lyme disease.

 Lyme disease can affect different body systems, such as the nervous system, joints, skin, and heart.
 The symptoms of Lyme disease are often described as happening in three stages.
 Not everyone experiences all of these stages, though: